Mathematics

 Hours: 3

 A graduate level course in statistical inference.
 Topics covered include: point estimation, interval estimation, hypothesis testing, Bayesian inference.
-Prerequisites: MATH 501.
+Prerequisites: MATH 501 with a minimum grade of C.

 MATH 503 - Actuarial Mathematics